FEU-TECH-Shaymin/AD-Finals-Shaymin/readme.md

 <!-- The following are just sample -->

 - Authentication & Authorization
-- CRUD Operations for Invetory System
+- CRUD Operations for E-Commerce System

 ### Technology